top of page

 David and Paula and the Backtracks Staff

-PS – We will be offering a legacy class in honor of Steve Watts - Aboriginal Tech 101.
+PS – Along with a few new additions, we will once again be offering a legacy class in honor of Steve Watts - Aboriginal Tech 101.
 It will be an event involving a variety of staff presentations - You'll spend the morning in the woods and fields ... emerging by lunchtime with a Lower Paleolithic tool kit: a smasher, a basher, a cutter a slicer, a binder, a holder, a stabber a digger, a snack and a song.

 See ya’ll soon enough!